 Impact Level High

-Cigna Non-Participating Laboratory Coverage Criteria and Medical Necessity Requirements 2025
+Cigna Non-Participating Laboratory Services Coverage Criteria and Medical Necessity Requirements 2025

-The default rule under this coverage policy is straightforward: if the lab is out-of-network, Cigna pays at the out-of-network benefit level.
+The default rule under this coverage policy is simple: if the lab is non-participating, Cigna pays at the out-of-network benefit level.
 Full stop.
+Whatever your patient's out-of-network cost-sharing looks like, that's what applies.

 Coverage Indications at a Glance